 - To Kill a Mockingbird has been accused of using the "cute precocious kid" device to get away with having six-/seven-/eight-year-old Scout know and think things she really probably wouldn't, no matter how smart she was and how much Atticus told her about practicing law.
 And then there's Dill's philosophizing; you could argue that he's not really supposed to understand the full reach of some of the things he says, but a lot of the time he just sounds a little too knowing.
 On the other hand, Scout is supposed to be recalling the plot rather than describing it as it happens, so some at least of the precociousness can be explained by her either "tidying up" what was said or thought through the lens of a rational adult, or simply wrongly attributing stuff in hindsight.

 - Tamora Pierce.
-Most of her protagonists start out at around ten and grow into their late teens or adulthood, and all the way through they think the same, act the same and talk the same.
-The Circle of Magic books, for example, feature a Four Temperament Ensemble who all become accredited mages at the Improbable Age of fourteen and thereafter mix (apparently exclusively) in adult circles, and most any character who even suggests they might not be as mature, capable or knowledgeable as older people is either a Jerk Ass to be publicly humiliated, a villain to be defeated, or both.
+Most of her protagonists start out at around ten and grow into their late teens or adulthood, and they're usually fairly mature before their Character Development.
+The Circle of Magic books, for example, feature a Four-Temperament Ensemble who all become accredited mages at the Improbable Age of fourteen and thereafter mix (apparently exclusively) in adult circles, and most any character who even suggests they might not be as mature, capable or knowledgeable as older people is either a Jerk Ass to be publicly humiliated, a villain to be defeated, or both.

 - In the Tortall Universe, pages start combat training at about ten years old and train for four years to become squires.
 The two quartets to have much to do with that are told from the POV of a page; the first one, Alanna, acts considerably more childishly than the second one, Keladry.
 This is probably due to temperament; Alanna is an impulsive hothead, especially in her youth.
 Still, they tend to be quite mature.